Links on Android Authority may earn us a commission. Learn more.

 The Nord N20 is a basic budget phone with some questionable downgrades and a poor software support guarantee.

 T-Mobile and Metro in the US sell a handful of phones in the same range as the OnePlus Nord N20.
-For example, T-Mobile sells the Nokia X100 5G ($252), the Samsung Galaxy A13 5G ($258), and the Motorola One 5G Ace ($282).
-These phones have similar screen resolutions, camera configurations, and battery capacities, but slower mid-range processors.
+For example, T-Mobile sells the Nokia X100 5G ($252) and the Samsung Galaxy A13 5G ($249), which have similar screen resolutions, camera configurations, and battery capacities, but slower mid-range processors.

 You’d do just as well to seek out unlocked models if possible.
-The Samsung Galaxy A32 5G ($279), which, aside from processing power and a slight hit in charging speeds, is an all-around more reliable daily driver that will be supported for much longer.
-Alternatively, if you can push your budget a little further, the Google Pixel 5a ($449) and Samsung Galaxy A53 5G ($449) are huge upgrades that are worth the extra money.
+The Samsung Galaxy A32 5G ($269), which, aside from processing power and a slight hit in charging speeds, is an all-around more reliable daily driver that will be supported for much longer.
+Then there’s the newer Galaxy A33 5G (~$300), which offers even more than its predecessor.
+It’s not officially available in the US, but you can get the international model on Amazon.
+Alternatively, if you can push your budget a little further, the Google Pixel 6a ($449) and Samsung Galaxy A53 5G ($449) are huge upgrades that are worth the extra money.

 If you really want a OnePlus phone, the OnePlus 8T is still available for just $349 at the time of this writing.
 It’s far from OnePlus’ greatest phone by some margin, but it’s a massive improvement over the Nord N20 thanks to flagship silicon, a 120Hz refresh rate, better cameras, and 65W charging.
 If it’s still in stock when you’re reading this, grab it while you can.